 In network coding, a node is allowed to generate output data by mixing (i.e., computing certain functions of) its received data.
 The broadcast property of the wireless medium renders network coding particularly useful.
 Consider nodes $v_1$ , $v_2$ , $v_3$ on a line, as illustrated in Figure 1.
 Suppose $v_1$ wants to send packet $x_1$ to $v_3$ via $v_2$ and $v_3$ wants to send packet $x_2$ to $v_1$ via $v_2$ .
-A conventional solution would require 4 transmissions in the air (Figure 1(a)); using network coding, this can be done using 3 transmissions (Figure 1(b)) [12].
+A conventional solution would require 4 transmissions in the air (Figure 1(a)); using network coding, this can be done using 3 transmissions (Figure 1(b)) [14].
 It is not hard to generalize Figure 1 to a chain of nodes.
 For packet exchanges between two wireless nodes along a line, the consumed channel resource could potentially be halved.

-Katti et al. [6] recently presented a framework for network coding in wireless networks, in which each node

-&lt;sup>1e.g. sequence of channels or links used in the previous l hops snoops on the medium and buffers packets it heard.
+Katti et al. [7] recently presented a framework for network coding in wireless networks. in which each node snoops on the medium and buffers packets it heard.
 A node also informs its neighbors which packets it has overheard.
 This allows nodes to know roughly what packets are available at each neighbor (i.e., "who has what?").
 Knowing "who has what" in the neighborhood, a node examines its pending outgoing packets and decides how to form output mixture packets, with the objective of most efficiently utilizing the medium.
 These prior studies result in a link layer enhancement scheme in the networking stack.
 The network coding engine sits above the MAC layer (e.g., 802.11) and below the network layer.
 Given the routing decisions, the network coding engine tries to identify mixing opportunities.
 The gain of this technique, however, critically depends on the traffic pattern in the network.
-This motivates the following question: Can intelligent routing decisions maximize the benefits offered by network coding?
+This motivates the following question: Can we make intelligent routing decisions that maximize the benefits offered by the network coding engine?